 Contrary to their White Leghorn ancestry, California Whites exhibit a calmer demeanor, showing less flightiness even in the hen house or during egg collection.
 They love a good free-range run, but their bright white feathers can make them an easy target for hawks, owls, coyotes, and owls.
 Having a chicken run with chicken wire on top is helpful.

 Their gentle and composed personality, paired with their large, regular egg production, makes them a highly recommended breed for families with kids.

 The California White is a charming mix of the best attributes of their parent breeds, combining the White Leghorn’s prolific egg laying without the noise, and the sociable disposition and stature of the California Gray.
-Gentle, curious, and intelligent, they’re a joy to handle and are very rarely aggressive, getting along splendidly with people and other chickens alike.
+Gentle, curious, and intelligent, they are very rarely aggressive and get along well with people and each other.

 The robust California White thrives in cool and hot environments and maintains a steady egg production, even in the fall when other breeds may reduce output.
 They handle confinement well and adapt to a range of living conditions with ease.

 As an owner of a flock of California White chickens, I can say firsthand that they are indeed charming birds.
 With an appearance similar to White Leghorns, distinguishing between the two can prove to be a bit of a challenge.

 Despite the lack of a recognized breed standard for the California Whites, they carry an upright, appealing Mediterranean style.

 As chicks, these birds display a light yellow plumage with black flecks, which develops into a predominantly white coat as they mature, occasionally interspersed with black specks.

 Unmistakable characteristics of both the hens and roosters include their radiant white feathers, red wattles, combs, and earlobes.
 You may also find small black spots on their lower backs or tail feathers.